jerme404/ng-sign-here/README.md

 ```bash
 npm install ng-sign-here
 ```
-### Dependencies
+#### Dependencies
-The only dependency, other than AngularJS, is signature_pad.
-You can either link it, or install as a package with
+The only dependency, other than AngularJS, is [signature_pad](https://github.com/szimek/signature_pad/).
+You can either link it, or install the latest release package with
 ```bash
 npm install signature_pad
 ```